vladigleba/vladigleba.github.io/posts/prophecy/antichrist.md

 ## What was the first beast Daniel saw?

-> The *first was like a lion*, and had eagle's wings: I beheld till the wings thereof were plucked, and it was lifted up from the earth, and made stand upon the feet as a man, and a man's heart was given to it.
+> The *first was like a lion*, and had eagle’s wings: I beheld till the wings thereof were plucked, and it was lifted up from the earth, and made stand upon the feet as a man, and a man’s heart was given to it.
 {% ct 'Daniel 7:4' %}

 > The *king of Babylon* hath heard the report of them, and his hands waxed feeble: anguish took hold of him, and pangs as of a woman in travail.
 Behold, *he shall come up like a lion* from the swelling of Jordan unto the habitation of the strong: but I will make them suddenly run away from her: and who is a chosen man, that I may appoint over her? for who is like me? and who will appoint me the time? and who is that shepherd that will stand before me?